chao77977/anserpc/README.md

 # anserpc - A Lightweight JSON2.0 RPC Lib
 Anser cygnoides (Chinese name 鸿雁), that is swan goose.
 Anserpc is matching JSON-RPC 2.0 specification, providing a lib to develop server application easily.
+It can handle JSON-RPC request on the following,
+* RPC on HTTP
+* RPC on Websocket
+* IPC

 ## Install
 ```